timpavone1990/programming-keyboard-layout/README.md

-# Coding Keyboard Layout
+# Programming Keyboard Layout

-Keyboard Layout for macOs that is based on the German standard layout but repositions some special characters.
+Keyboard Layout for macOS that is based on the German standard layout but repositions some characters.
 It is meant to ease programming.

 The following charachters have been repositioned: